rohitbahadur/NATEK/README.md

-# Natek
+# monster demo
-Natek Demo

-Natek-monsterdemo is a selenide based test automation platform for performing UI based automation.
+monsterdemo is a selenide based test automation platform for performing UI based automation.

 ### Tech stack used in building the framework